Microsoft Arcade: Microsoft Revenge of Arcade

 Officially, both of these follow-ups required Windows 95 or later, though the demo for Return of Arcade is a 16-bit program that requires only WinG to run in Windows 3.1.
 This game will not work on 64-bit versions of Windows.

-Next Generation reviewed the PC version of the game, rating it one star out of five, and stated that "(with the exception of Mrs. Pac-Man) all these games are sort of past their sell-by date, and you have an unmitigated disaster, callously cashing in on people's misremembered childhood memories."
+Next Generation criticized the PC version of the game, stating that "(with the exception of Mrs. Pac-Man) all these games are sort of past their sell-by date, and you have an unmitigated disaster, callously cashing in on people's misremembered childhood memories."

 Reception

 Computer Gaming World in 1993 stated that Microsoft Arcade's adaptation of the five games was "nearly flawless".
 It favorably cited the many hints and strategies included in WinHelp files for the games, and the boss key.
 The magazine liked Battlezone the most out of the five games in Microsoft Arcade, but stated that "it's been done better since" by games like Spectre.
 Despite finding that the games were "made obsolete by technology", it predicted that Arcade would be very successful because of nostalgia, and wished that Microsoft would have updated the games with modern graphics and gameplay.
 Microsoft Arcade was named the best computer arcade game of 1993 by Computer Games Strategy Plus.

 In the United States, Return of Arcade debuted in position 16 on PC Data's computer game sales rankings for April 1996.
 It rose to 10th place the following month, and continued to chart in the top 10 through August, peaking at #5.
 The game's streak in the top 20 held through November, but ended with a fall from the charts in December.
 According to PC Data, Return of Arcade was the eighth-best-selling computer game in the United States for 1996 overall, after claiming 16th in the rankings for the first half of the year.
 PC Data reported the game's sales at 335,176 units that year, which earned revenues of $9.5 million.